-Release of Suntory OLD whisky, postponed since 1940, takes place.
+Release of Suntory Old whisky, postponed since 1940.

 Torys Bars and Suntory Bars opened one after another, centered on Tokyo and Osaka.

-First issue of Youshu Tengoku (Western liquor heaven), a PR magazine for a bar chain, issued with Ken Kaiko as editor-in-chief.
+First issue of Youshu Tengoku (Western liquor heaven), a PR magazine available at bar chains, issued with Ken Kaiko as editor-in-chief.